Nico Hoerner Player Props: Cubs vs. Rays

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .386, fueled by 12 extra-base hits.
+- Hoerner has an OPS of .718, fueled by an OBP of .335 and a team-best slugging percentage of .383 this season.

-- Among qualifying hitters in MLB action, he ranks 33rd in batting average, 78th in on-base percentage, and 118th in slugging.
+- Among qualifying batters in baseball, he ranks 32nd in batting average, 81st in on-base percentage, and 118th in slugging.

-- He has hit a long ball in three games this season (6.8%), leaving the park in 1.5% of his plate appearances.
+- Hoerner has reached base via a hit in 34 games this season (of 45 played), and had multiple hits in 15 of those games.

-- Hoerner has an RBI in 14 of 44 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in three contests.
+- Hoerner has driven home a run in 14 games this season (31.1%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on three occasions..

-- In 19 of 44 games this year, he has scored, and six of those games included multiple runs.
+- He has scored in 19 games this season (42.2%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.